Emina288/GoodreadsFullStack/README.md

 ## Splash page and search
 * Users can search up books even though they are not logged in.

 ![](https://media.giphy.com/media/hs1TYa2cuSeMgjq0Yu/giphy.gif)

+Searches from the books don't include all fields, so the backend only queries depending on which params are passed through.

 ## User authentication